 Reporting is making a statement to the Human Rights & Diversity Officer (HRDO) with the intention of seeking remedy, sanction, or consequences through the university.
 Once a report is made, the HRDO will review your report and discuss your options.
 Your options could include an investigation process, or informal resolution (if you wish to resolve it without an investigation).
 The HRDO can still connect you with support, accommodation, or external organizations while the investigation is taking place.

-You can contact the HRDO by phone at 204-988-7508 or by email at hrdo@uwinnipeg.ca You can report online here " (https://uwinnipeg.qualtrics.com/jfe/form/SV_4ONi2EP1gcXjyBv)
+You can contact the HRDO by phone at 204-988-7508 or by email at https://uwinnipeg.qualtrics.com/jfe/form/SV\4ONi2EP1gcXjyBv)